 Finally, Torcello is a sparsely inhabited island, which happens to be the earliest settlement in the lagoon.
 The main attraction here is Basilica di Santa Maria Assunta ♥♥, with brilliant mosaics in the apse and on the walls.
 The campanile ♥ can be ascended (mostly via inclined ramps, there are less than 100 steps in total at the ends of ramps) for nice views of the nearby Burano and the northern lagoon.
 The church of Santa Fosca, the outdoor collection of ancient artifacts, and Museo Provinciale di Torcello (this one never visited by me) are additional attractions.
 The walk from vaporetto stop to the “village” where all of the attractions are located is about 10 minutes long, but even accounting for that, you may be able to fit exploring Torcello into a single hour.

-If you plan to spend several days in Venice and visit multiple attractions, you should take advantage of the following combination tickets.
+If you plan to spend several days in Venice and visit multiple attractions, you should take advantage of the following combo tickets.
 All information as of Summer 2022.

 The Civic Museums of Venice offer several options for combining multiple museum visits.
 The “visit-all” MUVE Museum Pass costs €35 and allows access to the Doge’s Palace, Museo Correr (along with Archaeological Museum and rooms of Biblioteca Marciana), Ca’ Rezzonico, Ca’ Pesaro, Palazzo Fortuny, Mocenigo Palace-Museum, Glass Museum Murano, Lace Museum Burano, Carlo Goldoni’s House, and the Natural History Museum.
 I did not fit only the latter two into a week-long itinerary in 2022.
 If you only go to the Doge’s Palace, Ca’ Rezzonico, and one other, you will break even.